-standard values from the literature.
-Similarly for θ , the capital share of output, and for δ the depreciation rate of the capital stock.
-To calibrate the monetary policy parameters, we calculate the subsidy as the difference between the Effective Fed funds Rate and $1/\beta$, the long-run deposit rate.
-We then fit an AR(1) process to get the parameters used.
-The wholesale funding percentage used to calibrate χ was calculated from the time series mean of the cross-sectional asset-weighted average in Bankscope data38 for the period 1993-2015.
-For the purpose of this calibration, wholesale funding was assumed to be all non-deposit liabilities of each financial intermediary.
-We calibrate $\bar{\alpha}$ to match the probability of default of the median risky intermediary when deposit rates are at the steady-state.
-Using FDIC data on failed banks, we find that the median age of failed banks in the US was around 20.5 years.
+was around 20.5 years.
 The full sample distribution of ages at failure can be seen in Figure A4.
-We then calibrate $\bar{\alpha}$ to match a default probability of 5% for the median intermediary when $R_t^D = 1/\beta$. ω is chosen to fit leverage at the steady-state.
+We then calibrate $\overline{\alpha}$ to match a default probability of 5% for the median intermediary when $R_t^D = 1/\beta$ .

+$\omega$ is chosen to fit leverage at the steady-state.
 Some of the intermediaries are leveraged and others are not, so we cannot use only Bankscope data (which contains mostly leveraged banks) to calibrate leverage.
-According to the "broad measure" of Other Financial Institutions (OFIs) in the Global Shadow Banking Report (Financial Stability Board (2015)), non-levered intermediaries hold about 137 trillions of assets while banking assets are around 135 trillion.
+According to the "broad measure" of Other Financial Institutions (OFIs) in the Global Shadow Banking Report (Financial Stability Board, 2015), non-levered intermediaries hold about 137 trillions of assets while banking assets are around 135 trillion.
 We use these figures to calculate an asset-weighted average of leverage of 7.3, which is reached by combining the Bankscope asset-weighted average leverage of 13.5 for 2015 and assuming a leverage of 1 for the OFIs.
-We target our calibration of ω so that the median risky intermediary matches this value.
-The size of the equity endowment ω and the volatility of aggregate shocks σ_z will also contribute to determine the financial sector reaction to changes in deposit rates.
-For that reason, we also conducted some comparative statics on both σ_z and ω to see how the model changes with those parameter calibrations.
-There is very little effect on the first moments of real variables such as output and consumption but there are important changes on equilibrium leverage and financial stability when we vary ω and/or σ_z .
+We target our calibration of $\omega$ so that the median risky intermediary matches this value.
+The size of the equity endowment $\omega$ and the volatility of aggregate shocks $\sigma_z$ will also contribute to determine the financial sector reaction to changes in deposit rates.
+For that reason, we also conducted some comparative statics on both $\sigma_z$ and $\omega$ to see how the model changes with those parameter calibrations.
+There is very little effect on the first moments of real variables such as output and consumption but there are important changes on equilibrium leverage and financial stability when we vary $\omega$ and/or $\sigma_z$ .
 In general, the easier it is for riskier intermediaries to gain market share, the less stable will financial markets be.
-Increases in ω and decreases in σ_z both worsen financial stability ceteris paribus.
-Low volatility of the fundamental shocks σ_z will lead to lower financial stability since riskier intermediaries will find it easier to capture the market.
-More details can be found in Appendix F. The value of $\overline{\alpha}$ and the shape of its distribution will also matter for financial stability.
+Increases in $\omega$ and decreases in $\sigma_z$ both worsen financial stability ceteris paribus.
+Low volatility of the fundamental shocks $\sigma_z$ will lead to lower financial stability since riskier intermediaries will find it easier to capture the market.
+More details can be found in Appendix A. The value of $\overline{\alpha}$ and the shape of its distribution will also matter for financial stability.
 Increasing $\overline{\alpha}$ leads to a less financially stable financial sector.
-We leave for future work to perform a (technically challenging) estimation of the model where the distributions of α or ω could potentially be backed out from the data and focus here on understanding the qualitative implications of the model.
+We leave for future work to perform a (technically challenging) estimation of the model where the distributions of $\alpha$ or $\omega$ could potentially be backed out from the data and focus here on understanding the qualitative implications of the model.